 DIY in a Day brings you step-by-step instructions for easy projects that will spruce up your space — within 24 hours (or less!).

 This DIY is the quickest way to add a cool, minimal shelving unit to any wall in your home.
 It's great for smaller spaces, like hallways and a home office, creating areas of interest as a less obstructive version of a traditional shelf.
-I love using this as a visual mood board, filling it with swatches, artwork, and small products that inspire me.
+We love using this as a visual mood board, filling it with swatches, artwork, and small products that inspire me.
 How will you use it?

 Things You'll Need